andrealang/docs/pricing/index.md

 |Service |	Information|
 |--------|-------------|
 |Presence Insights 	|If you have a Lite plan and exceed the free allowances, a 403 message displays or is logged to indicate that you are no longer authorized, and your service instance is disabled.
 In addition, POST REST API calls are rejected with a 403 response.<br/><br/>If your service is disabled because you exceed the free allowance, you can upgrade from a Lite plan to a Paid plan.
 Your service is re-enabled within 2 hours.<br/><br/>If you have a Paid plan, you can reduce your plan to the Lite plan, as long as your usage stays within the Lite plan allowance for events and total storage.<br/><br/>When you upgrade or reduce your plan, you do not need to restage or restart your apps.|
-*Table 9.
-Next steps for changing your plan*
+{:caption="Table 9.
+Next steps for changing your plan" caption-side="top"}

 ###How to change your plan through the command line interface